Keith-S-Thompson/the-flat-trantor-society/004-control-key.md

   this registry patch to a shared Windows system unless you're sure that all users of the system are ok with a "non-standard" keyboard layout.

+  UPDATE: Windows PowerToys appears to be able to remap keys.
+  I haven't yet verified whether it can map caps-lock to control.

 - **Linux** (or GNU/Linux if you prefer):

   Fortunately, Linux-based systems generally *do* let you modify